MAKE IT A MUSHROOM WELLINGTON PARTY

 I realize this dish is a bit complicated with lots of steps.
 Since I literally forgot to take pictures of everything, I’ve included a diagram here for the pastry assembly.

 You can make the Duxelle and Cashew Cream Sauce the day before and sauté the portobellos and spinach first thing in the morning.
 Also, I chose sides that wereeasy to prepare and pop in the oven.
 Next time I will remind myself not to stress as I did in preparation for this dinner.
-In the end it turned out great and we had a lovely time as we normally do.
+In the end it turned out f’ing fantastic.
 I get by with a little (more than a little) help from my friends – and wine.

 CHECK OUT MY SHOP PAGE TO PURCHASE BELAVIE ORGANIC SKINCARE PRODUCTS.